-Investing in the Return Enhanced Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-13 of the accompanying product supplement no. 146-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.
+Investing in the Digital Plus Buffered Notes involves a number of risks.
+See "Risk Factors" beginning on page PS-9 of the accompanying product supplement no. 184-A-I and "Selected Risk Considerations" beginning on page TS-2 of this amended and restated term sheet.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying prospectus supplement and prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this amended and restated term sheet or the accompanying prospectus supplements and prospectus.
 Any representation to the contrary is a criminal offense.

-Price to Public (1) Fees and Commissions (2) Proceeds to Us
+Price to Public (1) Fees and Commissions (1) Proceeds to Us

 Per note \$ \$ \$

 Total \$ \$ \$

-- (1) The price to the public includes the cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
-For additional related information, please see "Use of Proceeds" beginning on page PS-24 of the accompanying product supplement no. 146-A-I, as supplemented by Supplemental Use of Proceeds" in this term sheet. - (2) Please see "Supplemental Plan of Distribution (Conflicts of Interest)" on the last page of this term sheet for information about fees and commissions.
+(1) The price to the public includes the cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
+For additional related information, please see "Use of Proceeds" beginning on page PS-19 of the accompanying product supplement no. 184-A-I.

+(2) Please see "Supplemental Plan of Distribution" in this amended and restated term sheet for information about fees and commissions.

-The agent for this offering, J.P.
-Morgan Securities Inc., which we refer to as JPMSI, is an affiliate of ours.
-See "Supplemental Plan of Distribution (Conflicts of Interest)" in this term sheet.
+The agent for this offering, JPMSI, is an affiliate of ours.
+See "Supplemental Plan of Distribution" on the last page of this amended and restated term sheet.